jbush001/NyuziProcessor/README.md

     sudo apt-get verilator

-Bug  fixes in more recent versions of verilator are necessary for this to run correctly, so
+Bug  fixes in more recent versions of verilator are necessary for this to run correctly, so you will need to rebuild manually from source if you can't install the proper package (use verilator --version to check)

 ### MacOS